 Obviously, an army being drowned on land that was just previously dry can qualify as a flood.
 It's not a normal flood, but neither was the Flood of Noah, since they usually aren't Global and don't normally involve Gates in Heaven or Fountains of the Great Deep being opened.

 The KJV of Exodus 15:8 uses the word Flood (though it's Plural) in describing the Red Sea incident.
 In The Hebrew this isn't the word for Flood used most of the time, so I am overall making little note of this verse.
-But I mention it for the KJV onliers, if your insist that the KJV is a perfect translation, then you've already lost all right to say it's wrong for the KJV to call this incident a Flood.
+But I mention it for the KJV onliers, if your insist that the KJV is a perfect translation, then you've already lost all right to say it's wrong to call this incident a Flood.

 Amos 9:5 also uses Flood in the KJV in reference to Egypt, though in The Hebrew that word is the usual word used to refer to The Nile.